The same rules apply to all legal entities

 It differs per legal entity who appoints the board:

-- A foundation must record how directors are appointed in its articles of association.
+• A foundation must record how directors are appointed in its articles of association.

-- In a private (bv) and public (nv) limited company, the shareholders appoint the board.
+• In a private (bv) and public (nv) limited company, the shareholders appoint the board.

-- In cooperatives and associations, the members do this through the general meeting of members.
+• In cooperatives and associations, the members do this through the general meeting of members.

-- In the articles of association you record how directors are appointed and under what conditions.
+• In the articles of association, you record how directors are appointed and under what conditions.
 The same body that appoints the directors can also dismiss or temporarily suspend them.

-Notify the KVK Chamber of Commerce of changes in the board
+Notify KVK of changes in the board

 You can divide the tasks within the board.
 For example, there usually is a chairperson, a board secretary, and a treasurer.
 Do you have executive and non-executive directors in 1 body?
 Only a non-executive director may be chairperson.
 Even if the tasks are divided, each director remains responsible for the decisions and strategy of the entire board.